bahlolab/mitoCN/README.md

 ## Example
 Simulated reads were generated using [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art/index.cfm).
 Fold coverage = 10X, gender = male (1 copy of chrX & chrY), true mtDNA copy number = 4.
 The example data can be downloaded [here](https://zenodo.org/record/7964357).
-The example data should be put into the example folder and named 'data.tar.gz".
+The example data should be put into the example folder and named as `data.tar.gz`.
 The script of generating simulation data can be found [here](https://github.com/bahlolab/mitoCN/blob/main/example/reads_sim.sh).

 ## Output